50 Hour Yoga Training Course in

 Intermediate Level Course

-200 Hour Yoga TTC is a gateway to the Yoga Alliance.
-This is a 24-day course for becoming a certified teacher with RYT 200 Hours by Aatm Yogashala in compliance with Yoga Alliance.
+200 Hour Yoga TTC is a gateway to Yoga Alliance certification.
+This is a 24 days course for becoming a certified teacher.

 • Duration: 24 Days